-As with network, call routing, and call control infrastructures, critical unified communications applications and services should be made highly available to ensure that required features and functionality remain available if failures occur in the network or applications.
+As with network, call routing, and call control infrastructures, critical Unified Communications and Collaboration applications and services should be made highly available to ensure that required features and functionality remain available if failures occur in the network or applications.
 It is important to understand the various types of failures that can occur and the design considerations around those failures.
-In some cases, the failure of a single server or feature can impact multiple services because many unified communications applications are dependent on other applications or services.
+In some cases, the failure of a single server or feature can impact multiple services because many Unified Communications and Collaboration applications are dependent on other applications or services.
 For example, while the various application service components of a contact center deployment might be functioning properly, the loss of all call control servers would effectively render the contact center unusable because the deployment is dependent upon the call control servers to route calls to the call center applications.